opensvc/docs.opensvc.com/source/agent.scheduler.rst

 Agent scheduler
 ***************

-The OpenSVC embeds a scheduler.
+The OpenSVC agent embeds a scheduler.
 The node and each service has a private schedule.

 Scheduler behaviour
 ===================